wrcorcoran/wrcorcoran/README.md

 ### About me:
 I'm a second-year computer science student at the University of California&mdash;Santa Barbara.
 Originally, I'm from Burlington, Washington.

 I will graduate in the Spring of 2025 (as a junior).
-I will attend a Masters' program to further continue my computer science education and deeping my understanding for my interests.
+I will attend a Masters' program to continue my computer science education and deeping my understanding for my interests.
 Location: *unknown*.

 <!--
 ### Currently: